whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 _&#8220;Our son,&#8221;_ rumbled Greguru&#8217;s ghost softly at her side. _&#8220;He looks well, doesn&#8217;t he?&#8221;_

 Corro sat at ease yet with perfect poise and bearing, just as she&#8217;d seen him in the saddle or the Arena.
 Here, as master of the Hall and the Cass, his power and worth seemed evident as seldom before.
 His face was angular and mobile, his glance keen; he spoke well, with grave courtesy, hard-won wisdom, and rueful merriment.
 He&#8217;d chosen, for the evening, a pearl-gray shirt and trousers of black trimmed in rust and azure piping: _a subtle statement of subtlety_, Zemena thought wryly.
-Corro conversed comfortably with Dun Heitor, who was revealed as a powerful and deadly figure, a titan of Humano Potential: honest and lethal, laced with occasional glimmers.
+Corro conversed comfortably with Dun Heitor, who was revealed as a powerful and deadly figure, a titan of Humano Potential: honest, disciplined, shrewd, and lethal, laced with occasional glimmers of dry humor.

 The Ambassador sat with old doctor Garseyo and the Tonor&oacute;no surveyor.
 She was without question brilliant and formidable, and had this day brought astonishing gifts to the warring Casas; but something about her troubled Zemena.